monjurulkarim/vehicle_distance/README.md

 * [yolo_video.py](https://github.com/monjurulkarim/vehicle_distance/blob/master/yolo_video.py): call this code to run the inference

 ## How to run the detection code
-On your terminal at the same directory type:
+On your terminal at the same directory type the following:
 ~~~~
 python yolo_video.py --image
 ~~~~